sample-docs/devguide/docs/en/simdrive/intro/morai-simair.md

-# About MORAI SIM: Air
+# About MORAI SIM: Drive
 This section explains the concept and features of **MORAI SIM: Air** and the configuration environment.

 ---